quicwg/base-drafts/draft-ietf-quic-transport.md

 stream and is providing flow control credit.
 A MAX_STREAM_DATA frame might arrive before a STREAM or STREAM_BLOCKED frame if packets are lost or reordered.

-In addition to the exchange of frames related to the stream, a stream is created before any higher-numbered stream of the same type can be created.
-That is, receipt of a frame that would open a stream causes all lower-numbered streams of the same type to be opened first.
+Before creating a stream, all lower-numbered stream of the same type MUST be created.
+That means that receipt of a frame that would open a stream causes all lower-numbered streams of the same type to be opened in numeric order.
 This ensures that the creation order for streams is consistent on both endpoints.

 In the "Recv" state, the endpoint receives STREAM and STREAM_BLOCKED frames.
 Incoming data is buffered and can be reassembled into the correct order for